 Life insurance companies weigh the risk of insuring you using data — scientific studies and actuarial tables — to make best-guess judgments about the likelihood that you’ll die while covered by your life insurance policy.

 Insurers’ data shows that people with criminal records tend to live shorter lives, especially people who have been convicted of felonies.
 But life insurance companies also don’t look at every conviction or criminal record the same way.

-Plus, if you lie about anything on your application, the insurance company will decline your policy.
-Other insurers can see your insurance application records in the future, too, and will be less likely to consider your application.
+Plus, if you lie about anything on your application, the insurance company will have the right to decline your policy.
+Other insurers will then be able to see your insurance application information, and may be less likely to consider your application.